techczech/artifactsgallery/README.md

 - Proper handling of HTML comments in SVG
 - Graceful fallback for incorrectly typed content
 - Helpful error messages when issues occur

+### 5. Image Export Options
+- Download SVG diagrams in their original format
+- Copy and download functionality for diagram sharing

+### 6. Delete Functionality
+- Delete button in the artifact view
+- Confirmation dialog to prevent accidental deletions
+- Redirect to gallery after successful deletion

 ## How Artifacts Gallery Works